-But there’s good news: CHEMTREC can make the compliance much easier and more simplified for when your shipping or handling these materials.
+But there’s good news: CHEMTREC can make the compliance much easier for shipping or handling of these materials.

 Let’s dive into exactly what these new regulations are and what they may mean for you.

-These summaries confirm the batteries have been tested to meet all international safety requirements.
-The requirement applies to all batteries manufactured as of July 1, 2003, and is applicable to both cells and batteries, including those which are contained within a product.
+These summaries confirm the batteries or cells have been tested to meet the specified international safety requirements.
+The requirement applies to all lithium batteries or cells manufactured as of July 1, 2003, and is applicable to both cells and batteries, including those which are contained within a product.

 For safety reasons, lithium batteries are subject to a series of design tests mandated by the UN (sub-section 38.3 of the UN Manual of Tests and Criteria).
-Fortunately, at this time, these regulations don’t introduce any new testing that must be done.
+At this time, these regulations don’t introduce any new testing that must be done.

-The new regulations are only about providing information regarding the testing already conducted on the batteries by the manufacturer.
-The revised addition to the UN manual 38.3.5 now requires the lithium battery test reports to be made available in the form of a test summary to the supply chain.
-These summaries confirm the batteries have been tested to meet all international safety requirements.
+The new regulations are only about providing information regarding the testing already conducted by the manufacturer of lithium batteries or cells.
+The revised addition to the UN manual 38.3.5 now requires lithium battery test reports to be made available in the form of a test summary available to the supply chain.
+These summaries confirm the batteries have been tested to meet the referenced safety requirements.

-One of the most important aspects of the test summary requirements is that the summaries be standardized, such that they all include the same relevant information.
+One of the most important aspects of the test summary requirements is that the summaries be standardized and include the same relevant information.
 Per PHMSA guidance, a proper test summary must include: